eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-publisher-source-code.md

 ## DDS-CXX _Hello World_ Publisher Source Code

 The **Publisher.cpp** contains the source that will write a _Hello World_ message.
 From the DDS perspective, the publisher application code is almost symmetric to the subscriber one, except that you need to create respectively a Publisher and Data Writer instead of a Subscriber and Data Reader.
-To assure data is written only when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to main thread.
+To assure data is written only when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to the main thread.
 Synchronizing the main thread till a reader is discovered assures we can start the publisher or subscriber program in any order.

 ```
 #include <cstdlib>